r1d1/iwcmar/README.md

 ### Important dates:

-  * Submission Deadline: ~~01.05.2019~~ 03.05.2019
+  * Submission Deadline: ~~03.05.2019~~
-  * Notification of Acceptance: ~~07.05.2019~~ 09.05.2019
+  * Notification of Acceptance: ~~09.05.2019~~
   * Camera ready submission: 22.05.2019
   * Workshop: 24.05.2019, 8:30--17:30, room 518a

 Submission are expected to follow the official ICRA style available at [https://www.ieee.org/conferences/publishing/templates.html](ttps://www.ieee.org/conferences/publishing/templates.html).
 Contributions are to be submitted via Microsoft CMT at [https://cmt3.research.microsoft.com/IWCMAR2019](https://cmt3.research.microsoft.com/IWCMAR2019).

 All submissions will be peer-reviewed.
-Accepted papers will be presented during the workshop in a poster session.
+Accepted papers will be presented during the workshop in a poster session (A0 portrait format).
 Outstanding papers will be presented as oral spotlight talks and invited to submit an extended version to a special issue of Frontiers in Neurorobotics on "Computational Models of Affordance for Robotics", a journal published by Frontiers.
 The review process for the journal is independent from the review for this workshop.

 ### Special Issue